-This Pupil Suspension and Expulsion Policy has been established in order to promote learning and protect the safety and well being of all students at UPCS.
-Consistent with this policy, When the Policy is violated, it may be necessary to suspend or expel a student from regular classroom instruction.
-This policy shall serve as UPCS's policy and procedures for student suspension, and expulsion, and involuntary removal, and it may be amended from time to time without the need to seek a material revision of amend the charter so long as the amendments comport with legal requirements.
+Consistent with this policy, it may be necessary to suspend or expel a student from regular classroom instruction.
+This shall serve as UPCS's policy and procedures for student suspension, expulsion, and involuntary removal, and it may be amended from time to time without the need to seek a material revision of the charter so long as the amendments comport with legal requirements.

-Staff shall enforce disciplinary rules and procedures fairly and consistently among all students.
-This Policy and its Procedures will be printed and distributed as part of the Student Handbook and will clearly describe discipline expectations.
+Charter School staff shall enforce disciplinary policies and procedures fairly and consistently among all students.
+This policy and its procedures will be printed and distributed annually as part of the Student Handbook which will clearly describe discipline expectations.

 Corporal punishment shall not be used as a disciplinary measure against any student.
 Corporal punishment includes the willful infliction of or willfully causing the infliction of physical pain on a student.
-For purposes of the Policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff or other persons or to prevent damage to school property.
+For purposes of this policy, corporal punishment does not include an employee's use of force that is reasonable and necessary to protect the employee, students, staff or other persons or to prevent damage to school property.

 The Charter School administration shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline and involuntary removal policies and procedures.
-The notice shall state that this policy and its procedures are available upon request in the main office.
+The notice shall state that this policy and its procedures are available upon request at the Executive Director's office.